onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 We need a system that reliably generates better explanations and better strategies of putting them in people’s heads NPC chipping meme
 Get chip from anthony
+use plunger on head and say "get in there"

 Less education - more intergenerational transmission

 If you’re not problem solving maxxing you’re dooming the children of your children
+> "All life is problem solving." - [Karl Popper](https://www.goodreads.com/quotes/66676-all-life-is-problem-solving)

+What is a person?
+A universal explainer

 Everything good that you care about hinges on the great enabler